 Property taxes: Varies

-Other closing costs
+Other Washington closing costs for sellers

-- Home Owner’s Association (HOA) fees
+- Homeowners Association (HOA) fees

 - Settlement or attorney fees